Click here for books available in the school careers library

 Work Experience: shown its importance and how to make applications for

 placements.
-All students go on work experience in October of Year 11.
+All students go out on work experience in October of Year 11.

 An Employability Skills Report, completed